Logxn/PokemonGo-Bot/README.md

 # Mail
   - If you´re from Niantic.
-You can contact us here to close admin@ar1i.xyz (No Support!)
+You can contact us here admin@ar1i.xyz (No Support!)

 # Donate
   - Every Donation will help the Project!